Using Our Laboratory Services

 Submission of samples for laboratory testing should be accompanied by the appropriate requisition form.
 Laboratory procedures are performed ONLY upon a physician's written request.
 All verbal requests for additional testing on specimens already submitted must be followed by written confirmation within 30 days.
 CLIA-88, the Joint Commission, and the College of American Pathologists (CAP) require that each requisition form for laboratory services must clearly identify:

-- Patient name, sex, birth date, include unique I.D. number, lab reference number.
+- Patient name, sex, birthdate, include unique I.D. number, and lab reference number.